david-fong/capswalk/dev-guide.md

 ## Cloning and Building 📥

 1. Clone from the git repo.
+1. When using VsCode, make sure to use the workspace version of TypeScript.
 1. `pnpm install`.
 Make sure your shell doesn't have `NODE_ENV=production`.
 1. `pnpm run devinit`.
 1. `pnpm build`.